 33 “If a man put tinted glass before his eyes to enhance his image, thus putting out things he does not wish to see, he is not only a self-deceiver but a fool unto himself.
 The charioteer does not overhaul his chariot to seek the strong points, but to discover the flaws; and if he did not put these right, he would risk his life.”

-34 When eventide came and 𐤉𐤄𐤅𐤔𐤏 sat with the apostles, one of them said, “Master, we have given up all we have to follow you, and sometimes we get depressed.”
+34 When eventide came and 𐤉𐤄𐤅𐤔𐤏 sat with the emissaries, one of them said, “Aḏonai, we have given up all we have to follow You, and sometimes we get depressed.”

 39 𐤉𐤄𐤅𐤔𐤏 said, “I do not teach things without purpose.
 The things I do are not beyond the reach of anyone.
 But keep these things to yourselves.
 I shall truly need all my power and strength to carry out the task ahead.
 What must be done will be done, not as I want it, but as the Father wants it.
 For now, I know the path I must follow and the ordeal I must undergo.”

-40 Coming down from the mountain, 𐤉𐤄𐤅𐤔𐤏saw some disciples and two apostles in the midst of a crowd which parted to let 𐤉𐤄𐤅𐤔𐤏 through.
-He found the apostles trying to heal a man who was deaf and dumb, but they could not, and the crowd was mocking them.
+40 Coming down from the mountain, 𐤉𐤄𐤅𐤔𐤏 saw some talmidim and two emissaries in the midst of a crowd which parted to let 𐤉𐤄𐤅𐤔𐤏 through.
+He found the emissaries trying to heal a man who was deaf and dumb, but they could not, and the crowd was mocking them.

 41 Then 𐤉𐤄𐤅𐤔𐤏 said, “The man’s ears are not fast, neither is the tongue without speech, but the ruaḥ within cannot use them.”

-43 Later, the disciples asked 𐤉𐤄𐤅𐤔𐤏 why he had succeeded when they had failed.
+43 Later, the talmidim asked 𐤉𐤄𐤅𐤔𐤏 why He had succeeded when they had failed.
 And he said, “These things are done through the power of the Ruaḥ Ha’Qodesh, which is the Hand of 𐤉𐤄𐤅𐤄.
 Men have it according to their capacity to hold it.
 But before it can come in, evil must be driven out.
 I do not teach abstinence from evil for some purposeless end, but to bring to men the recognition of their heritage.
-All men were once sons of Elohim, but they became bastards of Elohim without heritage.
+All men were once sons of Elohim, but they became illegitimate sons of Elohim without heritage.
 I come to men so they may re-inherit and become true sons of Elohim.”

-44 One said, “Master, while you were away there was another here who healed and did the same things as you.
+44 One said, “Aḏonai, while You were away there was another here who healed and did the same things as You.
 But he was not one of us, and we argued with him.
 He is a talmid of Shim’on the Sorcerer, who does many strange things, and the people listen to his words.”